qoherent/ria-hub-docs/docs/content/.Administration/reverse-proxies.md

 ## Docker / Container Registry

 The container registry uses a fixed sub-path `/v2` which can't be changed.
-Even if you deploy Gitea with a different sub-path, `/v2` will be used by the `docker` client.
+Even if you deploy RIA Hub with a different sub-path, `/v2` will be used by the `docker` client.
 Therefore you may need to add an additional route to your reverse proxy configuration.